 Heating & Cooling Degree Days Calculator

-Calculate heating degree days (HDD) and cooling degree days (CDD) from temperature data.
-Estimate annual energy consumption for buildings.
+Calculate heating degree days (HDD) and cooling degree days (CDD) from any location worldwide.
+Get 30-year climate averages for energy analysis.

 What are Heating & Cooling Degree Days?